 (My dedication to Blogust is profound!)

 I don't have a "problem" with camps and classes.
 I just don't mind saying how non-essential they are to a writer's success.
 As long as there have been arts, there have been art camps and classes.
-And as long as there have been art camps and classes, many of the artists actually doing the arts of said camps and classes have thought they were kind of rip offs.
+And as long as there have been art camps and classes, many of the artists actually doing the arts of said camps and classes have been pointing out that they aren't really necessary and might be trying to separate you from your money.

 I'm not personally saying these camps and classes are rip offs, but I do think their utility should be acknowledged.
 And I have a pretty big problem with the whole "Look at me going to this class/camp.
 Look how much of a 'real' writer I am!" mentality that springs up around them.